inigoliz/inigoliz/README.md

 ## ¡Hola! 👋

 I'm Iñigo.
-I'm a superposition between Software Engineer and Quantum Physicist.
+I'm a superposition between Software Engineer and Physicist.

 I love computing in all its forms, from low-level assembly to cluster computing.
 Besides programming, I also do electronics and all sorts of DIY projects.